Short Life in Berlin - An attempt to escape Matrix

 2. Germany is not a good destination in terms of cost.
 Taxes and expenses are too high here compared to Shanghai.
 Only a few cities are better than Shanghai in terms of living convenience and cost.

 3. Do I still have the idea of going to another country?
 Yes.
 People will always pursue a better life.
 But next time, I will consider more related issues including if it is really a better destination.
 Maybe I will travel around there first before seeking a job there.
 And I will go with my girlfriend.
-But there is no plan for that in the foreseeable future.

 Other Facts